1bigidea/div/README.txt

 the algorithms, reuse the knowledge, write mechanisms and extend!.

 Possibilities for the designer?
-The designer carries out its work in text files and he can use different tags.
+The designer carries out its work in text files and then the designer can use different tags.
 Div does not provide for the design obtrusive code.
-All that is programmed in the templates has a single goal: design.
+All that is programmed in the templates has a single
+goal: design.

 Possibilities for the programmer?
 The programmer creates an instance of div class, specifying in its constructor, the template	created by the designer